WHY DO YOU HAVE TO MANAGE EXPECTATIONS FROM YOUR CORPORATE STAKEHOLDERS? – Part II

 WHAT expectations should you set?

 I have also found this to be a very frustrating piece of the puzzle.
-When the company has allocated funding to bring a product through the certification process, but engineering hasn’t allocated personnel or time to assist in the process, the system fails, and companies lose critical time, directly effecting revenue.
+When the company has allocated funding to bring a product through the certification process, but engineering hasn’t allocated personnel or time to assist in the process, the system fails, and companies lose critical time, directly affecting revenue.
 It’s important that you proactively communicate and set expectations with everyone in the chain so people understand that they are critical to the success of the business.

-WHEN should the Key Stakeholder SEE those expectations be realized (i.e. REVenue)?
+WHEN should the Key Stakeholder SEE those expectations be realized (i.e. REVENUE)?